 - A key difference is that actual cash value takes into consideration the depreciation on your house, where replacement cost does not.
 (You could say that actual cash value is the market value of your home.)
 Simply put, the main difference between replacement cost and actual cash value is that actual cash value factors in the depreciation in the amount that you would receive should something happen to your home, and replacement cost does not.

 - What this means is that if you have a policy that gives you replacement cost, it gives you coverage for the amount it would take to rebuild your home at the same location, with similar building materials.
 The precise amount is dependent on your specific policy, but that is the basic concept.
-With actual cash value, the simplified explanation is it’s the financial amount that your home would be worth before the damage occured.
+With actual cash value, the simplified explanation is it’s the financial amount that your home would be worth before the damage occurred.
 So it doesn’t deal with depreciation; just current market value.

 - Talking to one of our agents can help you move forward with clarity – clarity that you deeply deserve.
 Your home deserves the insurance coverage that will best protect it, and we can help you find the right coverage for your situation.
 No two homes are the same, and it is important that your Texas home insurance is the right fit for you – you deserve the right coverage to protect your home in the years to come.